 Most schools regularly send schedules of cafeteria menus home and/or have them posted on the school's website.
 With this advance information, you can plan on packing lunch on the days when the main course is one your child prefers not to eat.

 Each 12-ounce soft drink contains approximately 10 teaspoons of sugar and 150 calories.
-Drinking just one can of soda a day increases a child's risk of obesity by 60%.
+Drinking just one can of soda a day increases a child's risk of heart disease, diabetes and obesity by 60%.
 Choose healthier options (such as water and appropriately sized juice and low-fat dairy products) to send in your child's lunch.